chri3i/Ruvaak-Readme/README.md

 > "You are not alone.
 Remember this the next time you wander the harsh, frozen lands of Skyrim.
 Many have tried --and failed-- to discover what lurks out there, in the mists, and many will after you are gone.
 Tell me, do you have what it takes to survive?"

 Ruvaak is a list focused on making Skyrim: Anniversary Edition (AE) into a dark fantasy roleplaying game.
 Many new mechanics and changes are present to offer an alternate take on the game.
-You can view many of these changes in the [Changes to Gameplay](https://github.com/chri3i/Ruvaak-Readme/blob/main/changes%20to%20gameplay.md) article. (not yet finished)
+You can view many of these changes in the [Changes to Gameplay](https://github.com/chri3i/Ruvaak-Readme/blob/main/changes%20to%20gameplay.md) article.

+### **Ruvaak requires the full AE version, means, the paid AE DLC.**

 Mods to familiarize yourself while with the downloads are running:
 - [ORDII Redux](https://www.nexusmods.com/skyrimspecialedition/mods/55200) This is the perk overhaul used in Ruvaak.
 It takes the excellent Ordinator and combines it with the scaling of Vokrii.